Penny (The Big Bang Theory): Personality

 In the fifth-season episode "The Speckerman Recurrence", Penny is revealed to have unknowingly been a bully while in school.
 She attempts to make amends with a classmate she tormented, and although she does her best, she sees little success.

-Another recurring personality trait is her chronic alcoholism, specifically with wine.
+Another recurring personality trait is her ability to consume large amounts of alcohol, especially wine.
 In "The Flaming Spittoon Acquisition", while spending the evening with Bernadette and Amy, Penny observes that they have finished the bottle of wine, and when Bernadette and Amy point out that they consumed only half a glass and no wine at all, respectively, Penny snaps, "Okay, don't judge me!
 So, what do you want to do, go to the movies, go dancing, lay down for a little bit?"
 At the end of that episode, she passes out while the three of them play Twister, and when Bernadette initially fails to revive her, she says "Penny, we're out of wine", which manages to wake Penny.
 In "The Intimacy Acceleration", Sheldon asks her, "If you could wake up tomorrow having gained any one quality or ability, what would it be?"
 Penny replies, "Well, not to steal from the Bible, but turning water into wine sounds pretty good."
 Then, in "The Locomotive Manipulation", Leonard declines Amy's suggestion that the group spends a weekend in Napa Valley, leading to this exchange: